aefarrell/aefarrell.github.io/_posts/2020-11-28-sizing_a_gooseneck_example.md

 # Compressible Flow Example - Sizing a goose neck vent

-When determining the required venting for aboveground storage tanks it is typical to calculate normal and emergency vent rates using standards such as API 2000, which gives the venting as an equivalent flowrate of air at standard state.
+When determining the required venting for above ground storage tanks it is typical to calculate normal and emergency vent rates using standards such as API 2000, which gives the venting as an equivalent flow rate of air at standard state.
 Most off-the-shelf vents are sized in terms of pressure drop and SCFH through it, so after calculating the required venting one can simply buy a vent with the needed characteristics.
 For example for an emergency vent from Morrison brothers:

 ![image.png](/images/sizing_a_gooseneck_example_files/att1.png)

 ![image.png](/images/sizing_a_gooseneck_example_files/att2.png)

-It's not uncommon, though, for tanks to have gooseneck vents constructed from piping.
-This is fairly normal for tanks holding water, or other non-volatile substances, where the tank is open to atmosphere and there are no dangerous vapours that need to be managed.
-The gooseneck itself is merely to keep rain, and wildlife, out of the tank.
+It's not uncommon, though, for tanks to have goose-neck vents constructed from piping.
+This is fairly normal for tanks holding water, or other nonvolatile substances, where the tank is open to atmosphere and there are no dangerous vapours that need to be managed.
+The goose-neck itself is merely to keep rain, and wildlife, out of the tank.

 <!--more-->

-Sizing the gooseneck to match the required venting involves performing some simple compressible flow calculations, which is fairly straight-forward to set up in a generalized way such that, beyond this motivating example, it can be extended to lots of other problems.
-Though it isn't at all uncommon, in this particular case, for the flow calculations to be done assuming an incompressible fluid as, over the length of the gooseneck, the pressure drop is typically slight and the compressibility of the gas (air usually) is not important.
+Sizing the goose-neck to match the required venting involves performing some simple compressible flow calculations, which is fairly straightforward to set up in a generalized way such that, beyond this motivating example, it can be extended to lots of other problems.
+Though it isn't at all uncommon, in this particular case, for the flow calculations to be done assuming an incompressible fluid as, over the length of the goose-neck, the pressure drop is typically slight and the compressibility of the gas (air usually) is not important.

 With that in mind, I am going to work through the problem in stages of escalating complexity, very likely the most complicated (fanno flow) is overkill for this specific example but it's worth putting it all down as the same tools can be used for compressible flow calculations through many piping situations.

 ## The Scenario

-Suppose an atmospheric storage tank with a normal venting requirement, as calulated from API 2000 or the like, of 200&times;10³ SCFH and a max pressure of 1 psig.
-We wish to design a gooseneck vent that can handle that level of venting.
-Suppose that the gooseneck design we have in mind is a vertical length of pipe extending up from the tank roof, two 90° bends, and an exit covered with a mesh screen (to keep birds from nesting in it, yes this is a thing).
-The gooseneck is a constant diameter of pipe throughout.
+Suppose an atmospheric storage tank with a normal venting requirement, as calculated from API 2000 or the like, of 200&times;10³ SCFH and a max pressure of 1 psig.
+We wish to design a goose-neck vent that can handle that level of venting.
+Suppose that the goose-neck design we have in mind is a vertical length of pipe extending up from the tank roof, two 90° bends, and an exit covered with a mesh screen (to keep birds from nesting in it, yes this is a thing).
+The goose-neck is a constant diameter of pipe throughout.

 For notation, the flow begins at the pipe entrance (1) and ends at the exit (2).